 What are good activities to help keep weight off?

 Becoming more active can help you reduce or maintain your weight.
 Try any of the following.
-Check with your doctor first if you've been inactive a long time or have medical problems, you're middle-aged or older, and you plan a vigorous exercise program.
+Check with your doctor first if you have a specific medical question or concern or have medical problems, you're middle-aged or older, and you plan a vigorous exercise program.

 - Walk in your neighborhood or at indoor shopping malls.